ESWE Verkehrsgesellschaft

-The ESWE Verkehrsgesellschaft (German for ESWE Transport Company) or ESWE Verkehr is a municipally owned company responsible for operating public transport in Wiesbaden, Germany.
+The ESWE Verkehrsgesellschaft mbH (German for ESWE Transport Company) or ESWE Verkehr is a municipally owned company responsible for operating public transport in Wiesbaden, Germany.
 It operates 40 bus-lines and 9 night bus-lines.
 In addition to the city bus service in Wiesbaden, the company also operates the Nerobergbahn.

-The company is a member of the Rhein-Main-Verkehrsverbund (RMV).
+ESWE Verkehrsgesellschaft and Mainzer Verkehrsgesellschaft are the two shareholders of Verkehrsverbund Mainz-Wiesbaden (VMW) GmbH.
+In addition, the Wiesbaden transport company is a member of the Rhein-Main-Verkehrsverbund and, through VMW, is also active member in the Rhein-Nahe-Nahverkehrsverbund.